Blogpost · February 27, 2026

 Full fine-tuning updates every parameter in the model.
 For modern LLMs, this creates several problems:

-- Memory requirements scale with model size.
+• Memory requirements scale with model size.

-- Training time increases significantly.
+• Training time increases significantly.

-For example, fine-tuning Llama 2 7B with full precision requires approximately 28GB just to store the model weights in memory, plus additional memory for optimizer states and gradients.
+For example, fine-tuning Llama 2 7B at full precision requires approximately 28GB just to store the model weights.
+Then add the memory for optimizer states and gradients — with the Adam optimizer this can triple or quadruple the total, pushing VRAM requirements to 80GB or more.

 This is why PEFT emerged as a practical alternative.